 LONG ABSTRACT:

 This paper describes an approach for measuring navigation accuracy relative to cognitive skills.
 The methodology behind the assessment will thus be clearly outlined in a step-by-step manner.
 Navigational skills are important when trying to find symbols within a speech-generating device (SGD) that has a dynamic screen and taxonomical organization.
-The following skills have been found to impact one’s ability to find symbols when navigating within the levels of an SGD: sustained attention, categorization, cognitive flexibility, and fluid reasoning1,2.
+The following skills have been found to impact children’s ability to find symbols when navigating within the levels of an SGD: sustained attention, categorization, cognitive flexibility, and fluid reasoning1,2.
 According to past studies, working memory was not correlated with navigation1,2.

 The materials needed for this method include a computerized tablet, an augmentative and alternative communication application, a booklet of symbols, and the Leiter International Performance Scale-Revised (Leiter-R)3.
 This method has been used in two previous studies.
 Robillard, Mayer-Crittenden, Roy-Charland, Minor-Corriveau and Bélanger1 assessed typically developing children, while Rondeau, Robillard and Roy-Charland2 assessed children and adolescents with a diagnosis of Autism Spectrum Disorder.
 The direct observation of this method will facilitate the replication of this study for researchers.
 It will also help clinicians that work with children who have complex communication needs to determine the children’s ability to navigate an SGD with taxonomical categorization.